Hi, it's David here from Revolution Learning.

-Not only did I face this problem, this was also my first every leadership role so I had no other experience to fall back on when it came to dealing with this situation.
+Not only did I face this problem, but this was also my first leadership role, so I had no other experience to fall back on when it came to dealing with this situation.

 I turned to the previous leader for help and advice.
 He hadn't left, just been promoted and he gave me some very clear advice.